paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 1984—Subsec. (a).
 Pub.
 L. 98–473 designated existing provisions as par.
 (1), struck out provisions relating to dispensing controlled substances, and added par.
 (2).

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–26, § 4, July 16, 2025, 139 Stat.
+416, provided that the amendment made by section 4(1) is effective as if included in the enactment of Pub.
+L. 117–328.

 #### Effective Date of 1993 Amendment
 Amendment by Pub.
-L. 103–200 effective on date that is 120 days after Dec.
+L. 103–200 effective on the date that is 120 days after Dec.
 17, 1993, see section 11 of Pub.
 L. 103–200, set out as a note under [section 802 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-802).

 #### Effective Date
 Section effective on first day of seventh calendar month that begins after Oct.
 26, 1970, see section 704 of Pub.
 L. 91–513, set out as a note under [section 801 of this title](./chapter-013-drug-abuse-prevention-and-control.md#section-801).